 Even though Hollywood is a real place (a neighborhood that is part of the city of Los Angeles), that piece of real estate has attained almost mythical status world-wide.
 It conjures up images of make believe and magic.
-Or, to be more specific, it represents the home of the film industry even though Disney Studios, Warner Bros., Universal Studios, Twentieth Century Fox, MGM, and the West Coast headquarters of the television broadcast networks as well many other major film production companies are not physically in Hollywood.
-In fact, Disney Studios, Warner Bros., MGM, and NBC aren't even in the city of Los Angeles.
+Or, to be more specific, it represents the home of the film industry even though Disney Studios, Warner Bros., Universal Studios, Twentieth Century Fox, and MGM as well as many other major film production companies are not physically in Hollywood.
+In fact, Disney Studios, Warner Bros., and MGM aren't even in the city of Los Angeles.
 MGM is in Culver City (south of Los Angeles).
-Disney Studios, Warner Bros., and NBC are all in the city of Burbank.
+Disney Studios and Warner Bros. are in the city of Burbank (north of Los Angeles).

 For those of us old enough to remember Rowan & Martin's Laugh In, they burst that all of show business is centered in Hollywood bubble by letting everyone know their NBC show was coming to you from Beautiful Downtown Burbank rather than legendary Hollywood.

 The Oscar®—Hollywood's annual award for achievement in the film industry.
-The statuettes for the 89th annual awards show are handed out Sunday, February 26, 2017 for this year's ceremonies.
+The statuettes for this year's 90th annual awards show are handed out Sunday, March 4, 2018.
 So, this seemed like a good time to review some statistics connected to the American film industry's highest award.

-The first awards ceremony was held at the Hollywood Roosevelt Hotel in 1929 to honor films released in 1927 and 1928.
+The first awards ceremony was held at the Hollywood Roosevelt Hotel (yes, it is actually in Hollywood) in 1929 to honor films released in 1927 and 1928.
 The first Best Picture award went to the 1927 film Wings.
 It was the only silent film to receive the honor as the talking picture age was ushered in with the release of Warner Bros.
 The Jazz Singer in 1927, the first feature-length motion picture with synchronized dialogue sequences.

 Although, The Artist, a black and white silent French film paying homage to the silent movie era, won for Best Picture in 2012.